dilipkumar2k6/document-search/README.md

 # Step 1:
-## Collection functional requirement
+## a.
+Collect functional requirement
-- Design a search system that returns a set of all document ids that contains the all terms in a search string (limited by dictionary)
+- Design a search system that returns a set of all document ids that contains the all terms in a search string (limited by dictionary, similar to applying double quotes in Google while searching)
-- Sequence does not matter
+- Word sequence does not matter (interview kick start rocks)
-- Relevance does not matter
+- Relevance does not matter (Not doing any ranking )
 - The actual document does not matter; some processing is done so that we can deal with words and document ids; processing is not in scope
-- Paging not required, not really interested client server network bandwidth
+- Pagination not required, not really interested client server network bandwidth
 - Static database

-## Collect design constraints
+## b.
+Collect design constraints
+- static dataset
 - Documents in the order of trillion
 - Has to be fast; 100s of ms
 - 40k search per seconds

 # Step 2:
-## Micro services
+## a.
+Micro services
 - Search micro service
-Clearly a depth oriented problem
+- Clearly a depth oriented problem

 # Step 3:
+## a.
+Draw a logical diagram
 ![](./micro-service.png)

 # Step 4
-## Deep dive on each micro services at a time
+## a.
+Deep dive on each micro services at a time
 - App tier, in-memory tier, no storage tier needed
+- Inverted index, for each word, it can have trillions of document id in sorted order.
 - Data model
     - k-v: k- words, v- sorted list of document ids(inverted index)
     w1: [d1, d2,....... dn]